GAMSAT

 How GAMSAT results are used.

-Please see individual Medical School entries in the Medicine Admissions Guide to confirm the minimum score requirements
+Please see individual Medical School entries in the Medical Schools Admissions Guide to confirm the minimum score requirements

 Australian National University (ANU)